Klaviyo boosts visibility and velocity with Linear

 By making work consistent, visible, and legible across the company, Linear provides agents with the context they need to be useful.
 That context is helping teams at Klaviyo move faster from customer request to product change.

-Recently, one of Klaviyo’s biggest customers reported an issue through support.
+Recently, a Klaviyo customer reported an issue through support.
 Previously, the request would have ended up on a product board or been slotted into some future sprint.
 With Linear, it moved almost immediately into production.

 The request came in through the Linear-Zendesk integration, was routed to the right team, and reviewed by a PM.
-From there, the PM used the Linear-Cursor integration to make the change directly.
-Within three business days, Klaviyo had improved the customer experience.
+From there, the PM delegated the work directly to Cursor in Linear.
+A PR was drafted by Cursor, and sent to an engineer for review.
+Within three business days, Klaviyo had shipped the fix and improved the customer experience.

 “Linear helps us accelerate our work,” Valente said.
 “It gives teams and agents the context they need to move faster and work better.”